Tuesday, September 20, 2016

 You can read some of my other columns on the subject here:

-Blood pH must stay between 7.35 and 7.45 - always.
+Your blood pH must stay between 7.35 and 7.45 - always.
 A number outside that range will cause your body to stop all other functions until it has corrected its blood pH.
 Blood pH begins to fall in storage.
 Donated red blood cells are stored in a solution called ACD – acid-citrate-dextrose.
-ACD acidifies – lowers the pH – of the blood even more.
+ACD acidifies – lowers the pH of – the blood even more.
 The lower the pH, the ‘stickier’ the hemoglobin becomes.
 At 14 days, the pH of stored blood has fallen to 6.9.
 Since blood pH below 7.35 is considered an urgent problem, why does an emergency room doctor wants to give it to you?

 In one study of patients who received 3 units of blood in emergency operations, the conclusion was: